iagoleal/iagoleal.github.io/content/posts/tmux-pair-programming.md

 but, again, you can give them whatever name you want.
 I also decided to use a temporary file because I prefer these sockets to be disposable.
-However you may prefer to store it to have some kind of persistence on your session's layout and open programs.
+However, you may prefer to store it to have some kind of persistence on your session's layout and open programs.
 The only important thing in here is that the folder should be visible for all user in the `tmux` group.